Integration API Sonar 3D-15π

-The Water Linked Sonar 3D-15 provides real-time 3D views of underwater environments using a low-bandwidth Range Image Protocol (RIP1).
-This protocol efficiently transmits data such as 3D points or grayscale bitmaps over UDP multicast, enabling live visualization, analysis, or archival for later use.
+The Water Linked Sonar 3D-15 provides real-time 3D views of underwater environments using a low-bandwidth Range Image Protocol (RIP2).
+This protocol efficiently transmits data such as 3D points or grayscale bitmaps over UDP, enabling live visualization, analysis, or archival for later use.

 A Python example implementation of the Sonar API is available on github.

-RIP1 is a compact format for range and bitmap images, designed for <10 Mbit bandwidth.
-Each packet:
+RIP2 is a compact format for range and bitmap images, designed for <10β―Mbit bandwidth.

 Decoding Steps: